jorendorff/rust-ignorance/ignorance.md

 > What kind of code does `assert!(x)` expand to?
 > How can I tell what a macro expands to, generally?

 @@@

-> How does the "automatic block return value if the semicolon is
-> missing" thing work grammatically?
-Does rust have redundant statement
-> and expression syntax?
->
-> What if you do `let x = if cond { V1 };` with no `else` clause?
-> What is the type?
-What if the type has a Default?

-@@@